 Sleep Deprivation in New Parents: Learn All About Newborn Sleep

 When you prepare for your baby, you make sure everything is in order, right down to your baby’s sleeping arrangements.
 You make sure that you have washed her clothes, set up the changing table, and you pack your hospital bag.
 You make sure that all the feeding supplies are sanitized and ready for use, and that the dog is groomed to meet his new sibling.
 As new (or new again) parents, we try to prepare for everything.
-What we really, truly cannot prepare for is the utter exhaustion from sleep deprivation.
+We really, truly cannot prepare for is the utter exhaustion from sleep deprivation.

 - What sleep deprivation does to you